 Information about and lessons learned from LGA events on behavioural insights.

-The event showcased councils which have used behavioural change techniques to tackle two of the biggest challenges of our day – tackling COVID-19 and climate change.
+This event showcased councils using behavioural change techniques to tackle two of the biggest challenges of our day – COVID-19 and climate change.
 The event also featured the launch of a green behaviours online resource for councils.

 The third LGA Behavioural Insights conference featured excellent speakers from Bradford, Havering and Hammersmith and Fulham councils who shared their successes in their behaviour change trials.
 Jeremy Oliver from University College London gave the keynote speech on the behaviour change wheel and how this can be applied to local government.

-The LGA Behavioural Insights podcast series was launched at this event.
+The LGA behavioural insights podcast series – Nudges for Social Good was launched at this event.

 This event brought together 120 delegates from local authorities looking to use behavioural insights to improve service outcomes.
 We heard from councils who have been funded by the LGA, academics and suppliers who have had success in this area.